ems-project/elasticms-demo/to-dos.md

 - feat: test slugs (publication, page, slideshows) are unique on finalize
 - feat: photos carousel (block)
 - feat: translate date's months with symfony?
-- feat: deadline in mini crm for submission + cleaning
 - feat: remove hardcoded key from submission in forms
 - feat: rights by roles
 - feat: script to create a demo bucket in minio